07 Jul Wireless Technology Concerns

 Waiting for high levels of scientific proof before taking action on electromagnetic fields can lead to very high health and economic costs as was the case with asbestos, leaded petrol and tobacco (Council of Europe, 2011).

-- brain fog: poor memory, poor concentration, dyslexia, learning disorders
+- brain fog: irritability, poor memory, poor concentration, dyslexia, mood swings

 - heart problems: chest tightness, increased heart rate (tachycardia) and irregular beats (arrhythmias)